 Unfiled Tax Returns: Guidelines and Info on Filing Tax Returns Late

-Every year millions of Americans finish the year with an unfiled tax return.
-Some don’t need to file, but many others forget and ignore the process.
+Every year millions of Americans finish the year with an unfiled tax return or non-filed tax return.
+Some don’t need to file, but many others forget or ignore the process.
 Some get confused as to whether they need to file.
-Filing requirements vary based on your income and several other factors.
+Wondering if you need to file a tax return?
+Well, filing requirements vary based on your income and several other factors.
+Keep reading to look at how needs to file a tax return.
+Then, explore the links below to learn more about what happens if you don't file a tax return, how to get caught up on unfiled returns, and penalties for unfiled returns.

 - You earned more than $400 from self-employment, after expenses.

-- Owe Social Security or Medicare taxes on tips from your employer.
+- You owe Social Security or Medicare taxes on tips from your employer.

 Regarding state taxes, every start has different rules, and some states don’t even have an income tax.
 Therefore, visit the website for your state’s department of revenue to find out if you need to file.
-In the meantime, here are some useful links for additional information.
+In the meantime, you can also learn more about state taxes on our website.

-If you are supposed to file a federal tax return, but you don’t, you face penalties, interest, and other collection activity.
+If you are supposed to file a federal tax return, but you don’t, you face penalties, interest, and other collection activities.
 Moreover, the consequences can be severe and financially debilitating.

 Consequences for not filing your state return vary based on where you live, but states often use the same collection methods as the IRS.
 That includes tax liens, wage garnishments, and asset seizures.
 Furthermore, some states suspend driver’s licenses, real estate licenses and so forth.
 This link takes a closer look at the consequences of not filing your Federal tax return or filing it late.